pastas/pastastore/readme.md

 [Pastas](https://pastas.readthedocs.io/en/latest/) timeseries and models in a database.

-The implementation is similar to pastas.Project, but in addition to managing timeseries and models in-memory, it allows storage of data in a database or on disk.

 Storing timeseries and models in a database gives the user a simple way to manage Pastas projects with the added bonus of allowing the user to pick upwhere they left off, without having to (re)load everything into memory.